mikaspar/CarND_Term1_Advanced_Finding_Lanes/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+After warping the binary image I applied once Sobel X in order to filter out the horizontal edges in the image.

 Then I used the histogram function along the x-axis to find the pixel peaks representing the lane lines.
 After that I used the brute search function to identify the pixels of the left and right lane line.
 Once lane found and polynom can be fitted, previous knowledge search can be started in order to search for lane pixels in surrounding area of the found lane only.

+Warped Lane Lines:

+![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.